univention/nubus-directory-importer/tests/load/README.md

 The Directory Importer is not particularly memory efficient.
 It loads the complete source LDAP subtree into memory.
 For this load test with 100k users this leads to about 10 GB of memory consumption by the Directory Importer process.
+Each user came with a 100kB profile picture, thus
+100k users * 0.1 MiB/user = 10 GiB

 To prepare for this, you need to shut down the VM and increase it's memory to 12 - 16 GB depending on how